-2 ways to get prescription drug coverage
+Two ways to get prescription drug coverage

-These plans (sometimes called “PDPs”) add drug coverage to Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.
+These plans (sometimes called “PDPs”) offer added drug coverage to the following medicare plans: Original Medicare, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) Plans, and Medicare Medical Savings Account (MSA) Plans.